-Alan MURRAY-RUST has a photograph of St. Luke's Church on Geo-graph, taken in January, 2011.
+Alan MURRAY-RUST also has a photograph of St. Luke's Church on Geo-graph, taken in January, 2011.

 This village and parish stand on the Grantham Canal near the Fosse way, about 7 miles south-south-west of Bingham, about 116 miles north of London and 10 miles south-east of Nottingham.
 The parish covers 3,070 acres and includes an area called Newbold.
 The parish has a chalybeate spring on the hill above the village.
 Lodge-on-the-Wolds is normally considered part of this parish, but was a separate extra-parochial area.

 The village was anciently called Newbold.
 If you are planning a visit: